27th Special Operations Group: The 1990s

-In August 1998, the 524th Fighter Squadron deployed to Hill AFB, Utah for exercise Combat Hammer.
+In August 1998, the 524th Fighter Squadron deployed to Hill Air Force Base, Utah for exercise Combat Hammer.
 During the exercise, they dropped inert GBU-24 Paveway III laser-guided bombs and fired live AGM-65 Maverick antitank missiles on Utah test range.
 The hit rate was one of the highest ever seen in the Air Force, showcasing the lethality of the Block 40 F-16.

 In 1998, the governments of the United States and Singapore signed an agreement laying the foundation of the Peace Carvin III program.
 As a Foreign Military Sales training program for the Republic of Singapore Air Force (RSAF), Peace Carvin III was designed for the continued training of RSAF in rapid deployment and tactical employment of the block 52 F-16C/D throughout a wide spectrum of missions including air-to-air, joint maritime and precision air-to-ground weapons delivery.

-In support of Peace Carvin III, the 428th Fighter Squadron was reactivated on 12 November 1998 and tasked to take the lead in Peace Carvin III.
+In support of Peace Carvin III, the 428th Fighter Squadron' was reactivated on 12 November 1998 and tasked to take the lead in Peace Carvin III.
 The squadron was a hybrid of USAF and RSAF F-16C/D manned by USAF instructor pilots, Singaporean pilots and combined RSAF and USAF teams of maintenance and support personnel.

-In May 1999, the 428th Fighter Squadron participated in its first official major exercise after its reactivation.
+In May 1999, the 428th participated in its first official major exercise after its reactivation.
 The squadron deployed to Tyndall Air Force Base, Florida, for exercise Combat Archer.
 The exercise was designed to test weapons capabilities, tactics and employment.
 This included the first live firing of radar-guided air-to-air AIM-7 Sparrow by the RSAF.

-With the completion of Peace Carvin III, the 428 FS was inactivated on 6 July 2005.
+With the completion of Peace Carvin III, the 428th was inactivated on 6 July 2005.

 In July 1999, the 522d Fighter Squadron deployed to Naval Air Station Keflavik, Iceland, to support NATO exercise Coronet Norsemen.
 They served primarily as the combat air arm of the Iceland Defense Force.
 In August 1999, the 523d Fighter Squadron relieved the 522d Fighter Squadron from Coronet Norsemen.

 During Operation Allied Force in the former Yugoslavia in 1999, the 524th Fighter Squadron was notified for "on-call" duty to augment forces.
 Quick termination of hostilities precluded the 524th Fighter Squadron from seeing action.